Yenderlyh/Foodable/README.md

 - search - As a user I want to search recipes that matches the ingredientes i have.

-- recipes list - As a user i want to see all the recipes available so that i can choose one.
+- recipes detail - As a user i want to see the details of a recipe so that i know how to cook it.

 # CLIENT